mhallsmoore/qstrader/README.md

 [conda](https://docs.conda.io/projects/conda/en/latest/) is a command-line tool that comes with the Anaconda distribution.
 It allows you to manage virtual environments as well as packages _using the same tool_.

-The following command will create a brand new environment called `backtest` and install QSTrader along with its dependencies, all in one go.
+The following command will create a brand new environment called `backtest`.

 ```
-conda create -n backtest -c conda-forge qstrader
+conda create -n backtest
 ```

-In order to start using QSTrader, you need to activate this new environment.
+In order to start using QSTrader, you need to activate this new environment and install QSTrader using pip.

 ```
 conda activate backtest
+pip install qstrader
 ```

 ## pip